kungfoochris/dental-hub-web/docs/modifydelete.rst

     - if delete request is sent and then user tries to send modification request to that encounter then **Response:**
-    "You have sent delete request so you cannot send modify request."
+    "message":"You have sent delete request so you cannot send modify request."

     -if user has not response to previous modify request i.e. if modify_status is not modified then **Response:**
-    "You cannot send modify request before you response to previous request."
+    "message":"You cannot send modify request before you response to previous request."

 - For Delete